-Below is the video showing how I started working on this with JoJo this year.
-We had done some work on this earlier this year, but not since then.
-JoJo was still uncomfortable with having the sledding harness put on, although we did make much progress with putting the collar on so that she now sees putting the collar on as fun.
+Below is the video showing how I started working on this with JoJo.
+We had done some work on this earlier, but not since the video was made.
+JoJo was still uncomfortable with having the sledding harness put on, although we did make much progress with putting the collar on, so that she now sees putting the collar on as fun.

-My dog Emmett has his own version of the consent behaviour: he stands there and wags his tail.
+My dog Emmett has his own version of the “consent” behaviour: he stands there and wags his tail.
 This was something I had worked on with him since he was young.
-You can see this behaviour in the video below at 0:29.

 For your own dog, do some observing to see if she/he seems wary of any procedure that you do together regularly.
 You may be surprised to find out that the body language of your dog shows a hesitation for something that you maybe hadn’t noticed before.
 If that’s the case, consider training an “I’m Ready” behaviour to help your dog become more comfortable with that procedure or activity.